SSalario

 Deduct FICA Taxes

 Note: This calculator provides estimates.
 Actual take-home pay may vary based on pre-tax deductions (401k, health insurance), local taxes, and other withholding adjustments.
-In Alabama: Some cities and counties levy occupational taxes up to 2%.
+In Alabama: Some cities and counties levy occupational or license taxes on wages; check the local revenue office for the exact rule.

 Alabama Cost of Living